clojurebridge-minneapolis/track1-chatter/track1-web.md

 ```

 Css works using pattern matching.
 In this case, we're saying that if the element is an "h1" element, center the text.
 Save
-the file and import the file after importing bootstrap.
+the file and add another "page/include-css" expression to "handler.clj" to pull in "chatter.css".

 ```clojure
    [:head